Interactive identification of individuals with positive treatment effect while controlling false discoveries: Introduction

 \section{Introduction}

-Subgroup identification has been a major topic in the clinical trial community and the causal literature (see \cite{lipkovich2017tutorial,powers2018some,loh2019subgroup} and references therein).
-Typically, the treatment effect in the investigated population varies by the subject's gender, age, and other covariates.
-Identifying subjects with positive effects can help guide follow-up research and provide medication guidance.
+Subgroup identification --- or identifying subgroups of the population that have some positive response to a treatment --- has been a major topic in the clinical trial community and the causal literature (see \citet{lipkovich2017tutorial,powers2018some,loh2019subgroup} and references therein).
+Typically, the treatment effect in the investigated population varies with the subject's gender, age, and other covariates.
+Identifying subjects with positive effects can help guide follow-up research and provide medical guidance.
 However, most existing methods do not have an error control guarantee at the level of the individual --- it is possible that most subjects in the identified subgroup do not have positive effects.
-For example, an identified subgroup could be defined as ``female subjects with age less than 40'', but only 10\% of them with age between 18 and 20 may truly have a positive treatment effect.
+For example, an identified subgroup could be ``female subjects younger than 40'', which may typically mean that the average treatment effect is positive in this subgroup, but it is possible that only 10\% of them with age between 18 and 20 may truly have a positive treatment effect.